hku-systems/UPA/README.md

 2.Parition the dataset:

-`python indexing.py --wq index --path $HOME/test/dataset.txt`
+`touch histoutputs.csv; python indexing.py --wq index --path $HOME/test/dataset.txt`

 This will partition the dataset (`$HOME/test/dataset.txt`) into two partitions, the partitioned dataset is `$HOME/test/dataset.txt.upa` and to be read by UPA.